Imanol82/Modbus-TCP-for-Deye-Inverter/README.md

 # Modbus-TCP-for-Deye-Inverter
-Easy way to connect Home Assistant with Deye inverter using Modbus TCP.
+An easy way to connect Home Assistant with Deye inverter using Modbus TCP.

 With this simple project I wanted to find a more industrial way to connect a Deye inverter with Home Assistan.